LogtalkDotOrg/logtalk3/manuals/_sources/faq/deployment.rst.txt

 Logtalk compiler and runtime.
 The distribution includes embedding scripts for selected backend Prolog compilers and embedding examples.

-For instructions on how to embed Logtalk and Logtalk applications see the `embedding guide <https://logtalk.org/embedding.html>`_.
+For instructions on how to embed Logtalk and Logtalk applications, see the `embedding guide <https://logtalk.org/embedding.html>`_.